 A fairy tale is simply a children’s story about magical and imaginary beings and lands.
 Fairy tales are usually shorter in length and often include magic, enchantments and other fantastical elements.
 The tales typically features dwarves, elves, fairies, giants, gnomes, goblins, mermaids, trolls, witches and other European folkloric fantasy characters.
 A fairy tale is is set once upon a time and is different from legends (which involve belief that they contain some historical truth) and beast fables (which focus heavily on morals).

 Getting the Setting Right

-Fantasy, Romance, Comedy, Horror, Action and other play styles can can work well in a fairy tale setting.
+Fantasy, Romance, Comedy, Horror, Action, and other play styles can work well in a fairy tale setting.
 Games with lots of fairy tale elements can also work well for children who are first being introduced to tabletop RPGs or be used to scare adults.
-Regardless of which style of play your want to run, if you want to really enjoy a fairy tale inspired setting you should try to keep the following in mind:
+Regardless of which style of play you want to run, if you want to really enjoy a fairy tale inspired setting you should try to keep the following in mind: